 After filling in the Application’s name, setting the protection type to "Code Integrity", and clicking the Create button, the new application is created and the user is redirected to the application page.

-To use the API, open the menu over the Fine Tuning and Templates tab, click on the dropdown "Download Settings in JSON" and select "All Parameters".
+To use the API, open the "Import / Export Settings" menu at the bottom right corner of the screen and select "Download All Settings".
 This will download a JSON file with the selected transformations at the time.
-To download a template, select it then download the JSON configuration file.
+To download a template, select it and then download the JSON configuration file.

 The downloaded file will be similar to the one below: